 A few interesting statistics about medical billing and coding careers:

 Many area employers are very familiar with the quality of ACC's health care training programs and our school's track record for preparing confident, qualified professionals for rewarding careers.
 Our graduates have been hired by:

-Courses in this program are offered in a blended format, a convenient, flexible combination of online and on-campus classes.
-The ACC Medical Billing and Coding curriculum is divided into standalone learning units called modules, which include:
+Courses in the school's program are offered in a blended format—as a convenient, flexible combination of online and on-campus classes.
+The American Career College Medical Billing and Coding class curriculum is divided into standalone learning units called class modules, which include:

-Once you have completed your ACC training and earned your diploma, you'll be ready to pursue exciting career opportunities as an entry-level medical biller/coder.
+Once you have completed your American Career College training and earned your college diploma, you'll be ready to pursue exciting entry-level career opportunities in the field of medical billing and coding.
 On the job, you'll use a wide variety of skills from basic human anatomy to personal computing.

-As a professional health claims examiner/medical biller, your day-to-day responsibilities* may include:
+As a medical biller, your day-to-day responsibilities* may include:

-As you begin your career as a health claims examiner/medical biller, the ongoing development of your skills can create increased opportunities for advancement.
-Even after you are employed, ACC's Career Services team will remain committed to providing you with the resources, support and personalized assistance you need to keep your career on the fast track.
+As you begin your career in the field of medical billing and coding, the ongoing development of your skills can create increased opportunities for advancement.
+Even after you are employed, ACC's Career Services team will remain committed to providing you with the resources, support and personalized assistance you need to keep your career on track.